Stochastic Lorenz dynamics and wind reversals in Rayleigh-B\'enard Convection: Simulation of Second Moment Statistics

 \subsection{Increment Testing}

 A classical Hurst exponent of 1/2 defines a Wiener process to second moment.
 Namely, the process defines white noise with uncorrelated increments and no persistence.
+A Wiener process is also referred to as standard Brownian motion. {An important takeaway of this is that, to the second moment, $G_n$ is Markovian (memoryless), which implies that the flow reversals themselves can take longer or shorter than the mean inter-switch time with probability independent of anything further in the past than the most recent lobe switch.

+If $H$ were less than 1/2, $G_n$ would be anti-persistent and thus the probability law governing reversals would reflect very short inter-switch timings followed by very long ones.
+This also eliminates Markovianity from the reversal process.
+Physically, such a scenario is consistent with the mean wind having a preference for one orientation over another.

+On the other hand, were $H>1/2$, $G_n$ would be persistent, and thus the probability law governing reversals would reflect that longer (shorter) than usual inter-switch times are more likely to be followed by yet another longer (shorter) than usual inter-switch time.
+This implies that the mean wind might admit a form of bistability in terms of inter-switch timings.
+Physically, this could correspond to a boundary layer growth and breakdown occuring on a time scale slower or of order the circulation time scale.

-A Wiener process is also referred to as standard Brownian motion.
-Now we test $G_n$ for further properties of a lattice-sampled Wiener process in the $L^2$ sense.
+In summary, the mean wind does not behave like either of the $H\neq 1/2$ cases above.
+We have verified that it has no preference for any particular orientation and does not clearly exhibit bistability of the inter-switch timings themselves.
+Clearly there is interpretable physical meaning associated with this behavior, and hence} now we test $G_n$ for further properties of a lattice-sampled Wiener process in the $L^2$ sense.